Tivoli in Refugio County, Texas — The American South (West South Central)

 Also see . . .

 1. Preston Rose Austin.
 Ruined by the "Big Freeze" of February 12, 1899, an infamous norther that killed 40,000 cattle overnight, Austin borrowed money from a friend and started afresh.
 Over the next few years Austin accumulated extensive farm and ranch interests.
 With business partner Jesse McDowell he owned some 20,000 acres, primarily in Refugio and Calhoun counties.
-After considerable experimentation with rice and alfalfa, which proved susceptible to the area's salt water, Austin successfully produced cotton on his plantations.
-He was largely responsible for the development of the cotton industry on the lower Guadalupe River.
-On his annual vacation in (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+After considerable (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. Tivoli, Texas.
 A post office opened in 1912 with M. M. Landgraf as postmaster.
 During the first few years of the town's existence most of the freight and passengers bound for Tivoli came by way of the Guadalupe River, two miles north.
 In 1912, however, a branch of the St. Louis, Brownsville and Mexico Railway was extended through Tivoli, and the settlement began to grow rapidly.
 The town emerged as a shipping point for area cotton farmers and ranchers in the fertile, coastal blackland country.
 By 1914 Tivoli had an estimated population of 400, two general stores, a bank, a drugstore, a blacksmith, a hotel, and telephone service.
 By 1928 it reached a peak population of 700.
 (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 3. Gin at Tivoli, Refugio County, Texas c.
 1910.
 1910 photograph of a gin at Tivoli in Refugio County, Texas.
 There is one large building and several smaller buildings.
-About a dozen wagons, seemingly filled with (Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+About a dozen wagons, seemingly filled with cotton or grain, can be seen.
+Also sacks of grain or cotton are stacked in a fenced area.
+A water tower stands in the background.
+(Submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on July 4, 2018.
-This page originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 46 times since then.
+It was originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 79 times since then and 10 times this year.
 Photos: 1, 2, 3, 4. submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.